A Laid-back Guide To Winnipeg – Things to do in Winnipeg, Manitoba for older travellers

 Many community centres with gymnasiums in Winnipeg have weekly pickleball sessions.
 For instance, Linden Woods community centre has pickle ball for various skill levels every weekday from 12:45 PM to 3:30 PM.

-The Reh-fit Centre (short for rehabilitation and fitness) is a not-for-profit organization with a mission to improve the well-being of its users by providing innovative health and fitness services through assessment, education, and exercise in a supportive environment.
+The Reh-fit Centre (short for rehabilitation and fitness) is a not-for-profit organization with a mission to improve the well-being of its users by providing innovative health and fitness services through assessment, education, and exercise in a safe and supportive environment.
 This is a great facility for older people to use (you will feel right at home).

 * Author’s note: As with all the articles from the past year, please keep in mind that some of these places and activities may not be available or may have limited hours of operation.
 Please follow all public health guidelines.